Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Nonholonomic Hamiltonian System with Symmetry and Momentum Map

 \section{Nonholonomic Hamiltonian System with Symmetry and Momentum Map}

 As it is well known that momentum map is a very important notion in modern study of geometric mechanics, and it is a geometric generalization of the classical linear and angular momentum.
 A fundamental fact about momentum map is that if the Hamiltonian $H$ is invariant under the action of a Lie group $G$, then the vector valued function $\mathbf{J}$ is a constant of the motion for the dynamics of the Hamiltonian vector field $X_H$ associated to $H$, that is, all momentum maps are conserved quantities.
-Moreover, momentum map has infinitesimal equivariance, such that it plays an important role in the study of reduction theory of Hamiltonian systems with symmetries, see Marsden \cite{ma92}, Marsden et al.\cite{mamiorpera07}, and Marsden et al.\cite{mamora90}.
+Moreover, momentum map has infinitesimal equivariance, such that it plays an important role in the study of reduction theory of Hamiltonian systems with symmetries, see Marsden \cite{ma92} and Marsden et al.\cite{mamiorpera07, mamora90}.
 Now, it is a natural problem what and how we could do, when the Hamiltonian system we considered has nonholonomic constrains, and the Lie group $G$ is not Abelian, and $G_\mu\neq G ,$ where $G_\mu$ is the isotropy subgroup of coadjoint $G$-action at the point $\mu\in \mathfrak{g}^*$, and hence the above procedure of nonholonomic reduction given in $\S 4$ does not work or is not efficient enough.
-In this section, we shall consider a nonholonomic Hamiltonian system with symmetry and momentum map, and give two types of Hamilton-Jacobi theorem of the nonholonomic reduced distributional Hamiltonian system with respect to momentum map.
-At first, we need to give carefully a geometric formulation of the $\mathbf{J}$-nonholonomic reduced distributional Hamiltonian system, by using momentum map and the nonholonomic Marsden-Weinstein reduction.
-Now, we assume that the 6-tuple $(T^*Q,G,\omega,\mathbf{J},\mathcal{D},H)$ is a $\mathcal{D}$-completely and $\mathcal{D}$-regularly nonholonomic Hamiltonian system with symmetry and momentum map, and the Lie group $G$, which may not be Abelian, acts smoothly by the left on $Q$, its tangent lifted action on $TQ$ and its cotangent lifted action on $T^\ast Q$, and we assume that the action is free, proper and symplectic, and admits a $\operatorname{Ad}^\ast$-equivariant momentum map $\mathbf{J}: T^\ast Q\rightarrow \mathfrak{g}^\ast$, where $\mathfrak{g}$ is a Lie algebra of $G$ and $\mathfrak{g}^\ast$ is the dual of $\mathfrak{g}$.
-Let $\mu \in\mathfrak{g}^\ast$ be a regular value of $\mathbf{J}$ and denote by $G_\mu$ the isotropy subgroup of the coadjoint $G$-action at the point $\mu\in\mathfrak{g}^\ast$, which is defined by $G_\mu=\{g\in G|\operatorname{Ad}_g^\ast \mu=\mu \}$.
-Since $G_\mu (\subset G)$ acts freely and properly on $Q$ and on $T^\ast Q$, then $G_\mu$ acts also freely and properly on $\mathbf{J}^{-1}(\mu)$, so that the space $(T^\ast Q)_\mu=\mathbf{J}^{-1}(\mu)/G_\mu$ is a symplectic manifold with symplectic form $\omega_\mu$ uniquely characterized by the relation The map $i_\mu:\mathbf{J}^{-1}(\mu)\rightarrow T^\ast Q$ is the inclusion and $\pi_\mu:\mathbf{J}^{-1}(\mu)\rightarrow (T^\ast Q)_\mu$ is the projection.
-The pair $((T^\ast Q)_\mu,\omega_\mu)$ is the Marsden-Weinstein reduced space of $(T^\ast Q,\omega)$ at $\mu$.
+In this section, we shall consider a nonholonomic Hamiltonian system with symmetry and momentum map, and give two types of Hamilton-Jacobi theorems of the nonholonomic point and orbit reduced distributional Hamiltonian systems with respect to momentum map.\\